Kaplan's 'Step 2': Empowering Doctors with Web and App USMLE Exam Prep

-Project Goal
+Project Goals

 Our primary objective is to elevate user satisfaction from its current level of 40% to a robust 85% of our medical certification preparation platform, while also broadening our platform's appeal to a wider audience base.
 For this, we will enhance the visual appeal and user experience based on user feedback

-My Rol in Kaplan
+My Role in Kaplan

 Discovery & Workshops